AcTePuKc/codex-gui/gui_pyside6/docs/index.md

 ---

-## ❓ FAQ
+## FAQ

 **Q: Is this officially supported by OpenAI?**
-A: No — this is a community project built on their CLI.
+A: No - this is a community project built on their CLI.

 **Q: Can I use my own Codex API key?**
-A: Yes — support for `.env` and GUI-based key config is planned.
+A: Yes - support for `.env` and GUI-based key config is planned.

-**Q: Does this modify Codex’s output?**
+**Q: Does this modify Codex's output?**
-A: No — it wraps the CLI and displays output cleanly with added controls.
+A: No - it wraps the CLI and displays output cleanly with added controls.

 ---